THU-KEG/OmniEvent/README.md

 # Easy Start
-OmniEvent provides ready-to-use models for the users.
+OmniEvent provides several off-the-shelf models for the users.
 Examples are shown below.

 *Make sure you have installed OmniEvent as instructed above.
-Note that it may take a few minutes to download checkpoint for the first time.*
+Note that it may take a few minutes to download checkpoint at the first time.*
 ```python
 >>> from OmniEvent.infer import infer